ethberry/ethberry.github.io/admin/complex-mechanics/staking.md

 5 metal ore per day per character, maximum 5 character per mine.
 This will make user to want to have 10 Heroes instead of 5.

 3. Staking can also be used to offer users off-chain benefits in addition to on-chain rewards.
-For example, in a game, a user could deposit game tokens into a Staking contract and receive a bonus off-chain, such as a higher drop of ingame resources.
+For example, a user could deposit game tokens into a Staking contract and receive a bonus off-chain, such as a higher drop of ingame resources.
 The Staking contract would only modify on-chain data to record the deposit and emit an event, while the off-chain benefits would be handled by the game server.
 This allows for more flexible rewards and a better user experience.

 ## Deployment